3gstudent/Homework-of-C-Language/README.md

 ### EnableSeRestorePrivilege.cpp

-Enable the SeRestorePrivilege of current process and then create a reg key at HKEY_LOCAL_MACHINE\SOFTWARE\testrestore
+Enable the SeRestorePrivilege of current process and then create a reg key at HKEY_LOCAL_MACHINE\SOFTWARE\testrestore.

+We will have write access on the system.